 - 0151 235 1200

-This year we have achieved a record figure of 110 applications and 90% of students have already received offers for courses that range from Aerospace Engineering, Philosophy, Nursing, Acting or Pharmacy.
+This year we have achieved a figure of 110 applications and over 60% of applicants have already received offers for courses that range from English, Architecture, Nursing, Acting or Dentistry.

 Regular support is provided in preparation for university applications, where an experienced mentor provides personal support and guidance during a period dedicated exclusively to the student’s career progression, UCAS, apprenticeships and opportunities to complete open online courses delivered by universities.